 If you would like to get involved, please register your interest with your nearest university.
 With your permission we will add you to our employer database and you may be contacted by a participating university.
 Because the programme is student-led, we cannot guarantee that you will be asked to host work experience, and registering an interest does not place you under any obligation to host work experience.

 University advisers spend some time with interested students to assess their needs.
-These advisers then seek suitable work experience opportunities with all kinds of organisations in Wales.
+The advisers then seek suitable work experience or ‘Meet the Professional’ opportunities with all kinds of organisations in Wales.

 “The administration was excellent and communication was fantastic.”